 The Corps should be more aggressive in preventing flood damage and also consider the climate change effects, but is hindered by funding and bureaucracy, Gillibrand said.

 “They are too slow, too bureaucratic,” she said.

 According to Remus, the agency works to balance all the uses of the river and maximize the benefit to several when possible, while flood control remains the top concern anytime flooding is imminent along the Missouri River.

 “The number one priority of the Corps in its operations is life and public safety,” Remus said.

-The flooding this year was compounded by rain, melting snow and high amounts of water that needed to be released from reservoirs along the river system, Remus said.
+The flooding was a mixture of rain, melting snow and high amounts of water that needed to be released from reservoirs along the river system, Remus said.

-Remus and Spellmon agreed nothing could have been done to prevent the disaster given the system’s current capacities.
+Remus and Spellmon said nothing could be done to prevent the disaster because of the system’s current capacities.